 In traditional pickleball scoring, the serving team is the only team awarded a point if they win the rally.
 The non-serving team, by winning the rally, can only force the second player to serve – or force a side-out if both players have served.
-They are not awarded a point.

 In rally scoring, a point is awarded to whichever team wins the rally – be it the serving team or the non-serving team.

-Potential Benefits of Rally Scoring
+Benefits of Rally Scoring

 In a rally scoring game to 15 (win by 1 point), the game duration is guaranteed to range from 15 rallies to 29 rallies – resulting in a much more predictable time for the game to be played.

-So, exactly how is rally scoring played?
-Glad you asked.
+So, exactly how does rally scoring work?

 As such, one only announces 2 numbers (not 3 numbers) when calling the score (serving team’s score first, non-serving team’s score second).

 You may be thinking, “Quick, Show me the rule that mentions rally scoring.”
 Nowhere is rally scoring referenced in the “Official” Pickleball Rulebook.
 And that’s the crux of the debate.

 Personally, I’m not sure either represents an air-tight argument – although I definitely see their point and appreciate their passion.
 Most sports have evolved over time – to factor in nuances in scoring as well as to speed up the games for practical purposes.

-Sports [and Scoring] have Evolved over Time
+Sports [and Scoring] Have Evolved Over Time

-The All-England Lawn Tennis Club — which hosts Wimbledon — is introducing a final-set tiebreaker beginning in 2019 when the final set is knotted at 12-games.
+The All-England Lawn Tennis Club — which hosts Wimbledon — is introducing a final-set tiebreaker beginning in 2019 when the final set is knotted at 12 games.
 This year the Australian Open matches were decided by a first-to-10-points tie-break at 6-6 in the final set.
 No longer will we be seeing a 70-68 5th set at Wimbledon.

 Tennis also has experimented with no-ad scoring and 8 or 9 game pro sets over the years at the amateur level.
 All changes, I’m certain, required an adjustment in strategy.
 In my opinion, tennis should be applauded for trying new things.